HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

   sql_file="pagestats_image_bydevice_format.sql"
 ) }}

-<p class="note">Note that some image services or CDNs will automatically deliver WebP (rather than JPEG or PNG) to platforms that support WebP, even for a URL with a `.jpg` or `.png` suffix.
-For example, `IMG_20190113_113201.jpg` returns a WebP image in Chrome.
+<p class="note">Note that some image services or CDNs will automatically deliver WebP (rather than JPEG or PNG) to platforms that support WebP, even for a URL with a <code>.jpg</code> or <code>.png</code> suffix.
+For example, <code>IMG_20190113_113201.jpg</code> returns a WebP image in Chrome.
 However, the way HTTP Archive detects image formats is to check for keywords in the MIME type first, then fall back to the file extension.
 This means that the format for images with URLs such as the above will be given as WebP, since WebP is supported by HTTP Archive as a user agent.</p>

 PNG usage remained roughly at the [same level as 2019](../2019/ecommerce#png) (at 27% for both desktop and mobile).
-We observed drop in jpg usage (4% for desktop and 6% for mobile).
+We observed drop in JPEG usage (4% for desktop and 6% for mobile).
 Out of this drop, most of it went towards increased GIF usage.
 GIFs are quite common on ecommerce homepages whereas GIFs may not be much used on product detail pages.
 Since our methodology only looks at homepages, this explains the significantly high usage of GIFs across ecommerce sites.
 Lighthouse has an audit which recommends using "video formats for animated content".
 This is a technique ecommerce sites can use to optimize for performance but still retain animation properties of GIFs.
 See [this article](https://web.dev/replace-gifs-with-videos/) for more details.

-WebP usage across ecommerce sites still remains very low though usage increased by 100% and went from a total of 1% usage in 2019 to 2% usage in 2020.
-WebP format is now nearly 10 years old and even after allowing for progressive enhancement using the 'picture' tag, usage has remained low.
+WebP usage across ecommerce sites still remains very low though usage doubled and went from a total of 1% usage in 2019 to 2% usage in 2020.
+WebP format is now nearly 10 years old and even after allowing for progressive enhancement using the `picture` element, usage has remained low.
 In 2020, WebP got a new lease of life when Safari introduced support in [Safari 14](https://caniuse.com/webp).
-However, the Web Almanac for this year is based on Aug-2020 and Safari support came in Sep-2020 so any stats presented here doesn't reflect the impact of support added by Safari.
+However, the Web Almanac for this year is based on August 2020 and Safari support came in September 2020 so any stats presented here don't reflect the impact of support added by Safari.

-This year, in Chrome 85 (released in Aug-2020), we also saw support for AVIF which is a [more efficient image format compared to WebP](https://www.ctrl.blog/entry/webp-avif-comparison.html).
+This year, in Chrome 85 (released in August 2020), we also saw support for AVIF which is a [more efficient image format compared to WebP](https://www.ctrl.blog/entry/webp-avif-comparison.html).
 In next year's analysis, we hope to cover AVIF usage across ecommerce sites.
-Similar to WebP, AVIF is also progressive enhancement and can be implemented using the 'picture' tag to address [cross-browser concerns](https://caniuse.com/avif).
+Similar to WebP, AVIF is also a progressive enhancement and can be implemented using the `picture` element to address [cross-browser concerns](https://caniuse.com/avif).

 As per the author's experience, there is a lack of awareness in engineering teams about image optimization services offered by CDNs where CDNs can do most of the heavy lifting without touching any code.
 For example, Adobe Scene7 offers this under their [Smart Imaging solution](https://helpx.adobe.com/uk/experience-manager/6-3/assets/using/imaging-faq.html).
 Clients on Salesforce Commerce Cloud using the platform's embedded CDN capability (which uses Cloudflare) can enable this with a simple toggle.
 By increasing the awareness of such solutions, we can try to move the needle in favor of more efficient formats.

-Another point for readers who are interested in images sizes/formats to improve CRUX metrics, currently progressive images provides no weightage towards Largest Contentful Paint despite being helpful for user perceived performance.
-There is a fascinating [discussion](https://github.com/WICG/largest-contentful-paint/issues/68) in the community on this topic and in future it is possible that progressive images contribute towards LCP.
+Another point for readers who are interested in improve CRUX metrics with images sizes/formats, currently progressive images provides no weightage towards Largest Contentful Paint despite being helpful for user-perceived performance.
+There is a fascinating [discussion](https://github.com/WICG/largest-contentful-paint/issues/68) in the community on this topic and in future it is possible that progressive images will contribute towards LCP.
 There may be renewed interest in the ecommerce community towards formats supporting progressive loading due to this and inclusion of Core Web Vitals in Page Experience signals from May 2021.

 ### Third-party requests and bytes